How to Tell If You’re in Autistic Burnout

 Increased Sensory Overload

-The link between sensory overload and emotional regulation is profound: when one becomes dysregulated, the other often follows.
+The link between sensory overload and emotional regulation is profound.
+When one becomes dysregulated, the other often follows.

 Understanding the Causes of Burnout